walter-a-jablonowski/homepage/src/pages/projects/schedule/chat.md

 7. **Done tasks in archive (line 97):**
    - All archived tasks will have `done: true` - is this field redundant in the archive?
-   - Or could archive contain both done and deleted tasks?
+   - Or could archive contain done and deleted tasks?

-Otherwise, the specification is comprehensive and well-structured!
+Beside that, the specification is comprehensive and well-structured!
 Just needs these clarifications and typo fixes.

 *Viewed [ai_2.md](file:///g:/Meine%20Ablage/81-dev/11%20Primary%20dool/schedule/ai_2.md) *